nopnop2002/Arduino-STM32-8bitTFT/README.md

 };
 ```

-You can use these GPIOs as Serial objects.
 GPIO that can be used as a Serial object differs depending on the MCU.
 You can know which GPIOs can be used in PeripheralPins.c of the MCU.
 PeripheralPins.c is [here](https://github.com/stm32duino/Arduino_Core_STM32/tree/main/variants).